Kaalapani: Development

-Director Priyadarshan co-wrote the screenplay with screenwriter, T. Damodaran.
-The basis for the story were existing accounts of life in cellular jail, particularly excerpts from biographies of political leaders of the Indian Independence Movement.
+Director Priyadarshan co-wrote the screenplay with screenwriter T. Damodaran.
+The basis for the story was existing accounts of life in Cellular Jail, particularly excerpts from biographies of political leaders of the Indian Independence Movement.
 Most of these excerpts covered the ruthless routine of prisoners in jail, under the command of Jailer David Barry, Major James Pattinson Walker and Petty officer Mirza Khan.

 Pre-production

-While the Pre-World War I ports were recreated on the Andaman Islands, several huge sets were built on a 1.5 acres space in Murugalaya Studio, Chennai to replicate the Cellular Jail.
-In Madras, the sets of Cellular Jail cost about Rs 12 lakh to build on 1.5 acres at the Murugalaya Studio.
+While the Pre-World War I ports were recreated on the Andaman Islands, several huge sets were built on a 1.5-acre space in Murugalaya Studio, Chennai to replicate the Cellular Jail.
+In Madras, the sets of the Cellular Jail cost about Rs 12 lakh to build on 1.5 acres at the Murugalaya Studio.
 Apparently, director Priyadarshan was adamant and determined to be faithful to the details of the era.
 He said, "The Andamans had not seen a horse in 20 years.
 We had to carry four horses there at a cost of about Rs 3 lakh.
 When the filming was over, we presented them to the Andamans administration."
-Prior to the making of the film, Prabhu had injured his knee and during his recovery phase, put on considerable weight.
-To accommodate his physique into the script, Priyadarshan altered the character by depicting him as a constant eater.
+Before the making of the film, Prabhu had injured his knee and, during his recovery phase, put on considerable weight.
+To accommodate his physique in the script, Priyadarshan altered the character by depicting him as a constant eater.

 Filming

 The budget of the film, ₹2.5 crore, was much larger than the average ₹1 crore for a Malayalam film at the time.
 The shooting was completed in 72 days at Andaman and Nicobar Islands, several parts of Kerala and Chennai.
-Post production took more than four months to complete.
+Post-production took more than four months to complete.
 Composer Ilaiyaraaja completed his symphonic score in 16 days; audiographer Deepan Chatterji completed the sound design and mix in 90 days.
 This is the first Malayalam film to recorded in Dolby Stereo.
 The film is shot in the Malayalam language.
 However, numerous portions contain dialogues in Hindi, English, Tamil, Bengali, Telugu, and German.